rdforte/competitive-programming/CODE_TEMPLATES.md

 # Code Template

 Here are code templates for common patterns.
+Most examples are given in C++ but the ones that arent are labeled with the language.

 ## Two pointers: one input, opposite ends